The deadline for Fall 2021 admission is February 28, 2021.

 If you've been accepted and haven't come for a visit already, we encourage you to do so if possible.
 We provide limited travel support for applicants who received assistantship offers from us.

-We hope you'll be able to meet faculty and other students, explore the local area, sit in on classes, and join us for a seminar before you begin your studies at USC.
+We hope you'll be able to meet faculty and other students, explore the local area, sit in on classes, and join us for a seminar before you begin your studies at UofSC.

 The University requires an Internet based TOEFL score of 80 or better (or equivalent according to concordance tables) for admission.
 For teaching assistantship, our Department requires an Internet based TOEFL score of 100 or better.
 If you completed a degree from an institution of higher education in the US or Canada, the university waives the TOEFL requirement.

-When comparing stipends, keep in mind that the cost of living in Columbia, SC is relatively low (housing is inexpensive).
+When comparing financial packages, keep in mind that the cost of living in Columbia, SC is very low.